trivikverma/researchgroup/content/courses/epa1316-2020/labs.md

 ## Lab 8 - Points

+You do not have to submit Lab 8 for peer feedback.
+It is for your own practice.

 ### Notebook

+- {{% staticref "epa1316-2020/labs/lab-08/lab-08.zip" "newtab" %}}lab-zip{{% /staticref %}}
+- {{% staticref "epa1316-2020/labs/lab-08/lab-08.html" "newtab" %}}lab-html{{% /staticref %}}

 ### Data

-This lab uses a sample of geo-referenced tweets for the city of Liverpool.
-Go to the [Datasets](../datasets.html) tab and check the **Geo-referenced tweets** section to find out more information about the data as well as instructions to download it.
+This lab uses a sample of geo-referenced locations of photographs taken in Tokyo.

 ### Required before the practical